rogervinas/apache-camel-fun/README.md

 All is about Routes, Components and Exchanges:

 * Routes:
-A route defines the workflow an Exchange will have to follow.
+  * A route defines the workflow an Exchange will have to follow.
-A route starts using a Component consumer (the **from**) and then can apply any set of EIP's and invoke any set of Component producers (the **to**'s)
+  * A route starts using a Component consumer (the **from**) and then can apply any set of EIP's and invoke any set of Component producers (usually the **to**'s).

 * Components:
-A Component provides two implementations: a consumer and a producer A Component consumer is placed at the **from** of a route and generates Exchanges every time its own logic is triggered, usually receiving data from an external source.
+  * A Component may provide two implementations: a Consumer and a Producer.
+  * A Component consumer is placed at the **from** of a route and generates Exchanges every time its own logic is triggered, usually receiving data from an external source.
-A Component producer is placed at a **to** of a route and sends data of the incoming Exchange to usually an external sink.
+  * A Component producer is placed at a **to** endpoint and usually sends the Exchange to an external sink.

-* Exchanges
+* Exchanges:
-An Exchange is the data circulating across a route, containing:
+  * An Exchange is the data flowing across a route, containing:
-** A message in : a body (anything) and some headers (list of key+value) ** A message out : a body (anything) and some headers (list of key+value) ** Properties : list of key+value
+    * An **in** message: a body (anything) and some headers (list of key+value)
+    * An **out** message: a body (anything) and some headers (list of key+value)
+    * Properties: a list of key+value only set/get by us and available along the route.
-At any step of a route message in is transformed to a message out which will be the message in for the next step.
+  * At any step of a route the **in** message is transformed to an **out** message which will be the **in** message for the following step.
+  * Type converters will automatically convert a body to whatever type we want to read it as.

 Useful links: